Weight Decay Improves Language Model Plasticity: Weight decay Improves Language Model Plasticity

-We also compare the weight decay value that minimizes pretraining validation loss (Figure~\ref{fig:wd-vs-pt-loss} in Section~\ref{subsec:exps-wd-ptloss}) with the value that maximizes task accuracy after fine-tuning (Figure~\ref{fig:wd-vs-ft-performance} in this section).
+We also compare two notions of optimal weight decay: the weight decay value that minimizes pretraining validation cross-entropy loss (Figure~\ref{fig:wd-vs-pt-loss}), as is commonly used in current approaches~\citep{bergsma2505powerlines}, and the value that maximizes model performance after fine-tuning (Figure~\ref{fig:wd-vs-ft-performance}).
 We find that these two weight decay values differ for each model.
+We observe that the weight decay value that optimizes model performance after fine-tuning is higher (\llamazeropointfiveB{}, \llamaoneB{}, \olmoonex{}, \olmosevenx{}) or equivalent (\llamafourB{}) to the value that optimizes pretraining validation loss.
 This shows that the ``optimal'' weight decay during pretraining is not absolute -- it depends on the intended objective, such as optimizing for pretraining performance or downstream performance.

+Does weight decay's effect on model plasticity depend on the choices of other hyperparameters?
+To investigate this, we perform experiments sweeping over pretraining and fine-tuning hyperparameters.
+We jointly vary weight decay and learning rate during pretraining and weight decay, learning rate, and batch size during fine-tuning.
+Details and results for these experiments are in Appendix~\ref{app:hyperparam-exps}.
+Despite varying other hyperparameters, we find that models pretrained with higher weight decay consistently exhibit better downstream performance.
+Thus, higher weight decay during pretraining consistently improves model plasticity and downstream performance across a range of pretraining and fine-tuning hyperparameter settings.

 \begin{finding} \textbf{Finding 1.} Pretraining weight decay can improve model plasticity and lead to better downstream performance.
 The optimal pretraining weight decay value for plasticity is larger than the default of 0.1. \end{finding}